 This field attracts a large number of younger workers due to the low skill requirements and the seasonal nature of the position which appeals to many summer students.
 During peak periods in May and June, landscaping and grounds maintenance labourers may be expected to work long hours.
 Workers in this occupation are likely to be without employment during the winter months.
 Labourers in this field may be required to travel to various sites so those with a valid driver's licence may have greater job potential.

-Here are some key facts about Landscaping and grounds maintenance labourers in the Prince Edward Island region:
+Here are some key facts about Landscaping and grounds maintenance labourers in Prince Edward Island: